 Energy transfer efficiency

-The transfer efficiencies of the carbon from the primary producers to the oysters were extremely low (approximately 0.3%) in both the NB and the SB (Fig. 7). the transfer efficiencies to the secondary producers were relatively low (annual mean: 2.8%) compar to the SB (9.1%).
-The reason for this is that the primary production was high while secondary production was low.
+The transfer efficiencies of the carbon from the primary producers to the oysters were extremely low (approximately 0.3%) in both the NB and the SB (Fig. 7).
+In all seasons, the transfer efficiencies to the secondary producers were relatively low (annual mean: 2.8%) in the NB compared to the SB (9.1%).
+The reason for this is that in the NB, the primary production was high while secondary production was low.
 The transfer efficiencies to the secondary producers fluctuated in a large range in the SB (5.2-13.2%), and reached a peak in Autumn.